 Treatment helps many people—even those with the most severe forms of bipolar disorder—gain better control of their mood swings and other bipolar symptoms.
 An effective treatment plan usually includes a combination of medication and psychotherapy.
-Bipolar disorder is a lifelong illness.
-Episodes of mania and depression typically come back over time.
-Between episodes, many people with bipolar disorder are free of mood changes, but some people may have lingering symptoms.
-Long-term, continuous treatment helps to control these symptoms.
+The depression that occurs in bipolar disorder, however, has proven difficult to treat with conventional medications and psychotherapy.
+Both TMS and Ketamine, which work in unique ways, can be effective treatments for bipolar depression.

 Medications generally used to treat bipolar disorder include: